jasonribble/cardano-recipe/README.md

 echo $CNODE_HOME
 ```

+## Step 3a: Install cardano-node (with CNTools)

-Once complete, we should have all the packages, we can build cardano-node
+Once complete, we should have all the packages, we can build cardano-node, cardano-cli and more.

 ```
 git fetch --tags --all